ZiyandaPetela/Cloud-Computing/README.md

 * Infrastructure as a Service (IaaS)
 * With an IaaS service type, you can approximate your on-premises environment, making a lift-and-shift transition to the cloud relatively straightforward.
 * You should be getting the idea that cloud computing means that everything — from computing power to computing infrastructure and from applications and business processes to personal collaboration — can be delivered to you as a service.
 To be operational in the real world, the cloud must be implemented with common standardized processes and automation.

+# Cloud Components and Clients
+* The first component is the client platform from which the cloud services are being accessed.
+* The second is the data center where the cloud services are being hosted.
+* The final component is the network connection between those two points.
+* Cloud Service Component
+* CSP data center  - Hosts cloud services
+* Client - means of access to cloud services for consumer
+* Network- Path between cloud services and client devices
+* Leading cloud service providers (CSPs), like Microsoft and Amazon, operate a vast network of data centers worldwide.
+These data centers are designed with redundancy, ensuring reliable power supply, internet connectivity, and physical security.
+*  It is within these data centers that cloud services are hosted, providing a range of functionalities.
+*  The cloud service infrastructure can be managed internally by a single organization for its own use or managed by a CSP that provides services to many organizations.
+These two models can be combined into a hybrid solution.
+*  The cloud service infrastructure can be managed internally by a single organization for its own use or managed by a CSP that provides services to many organizations.
+These two models can be combined into a hybrid solution:
+*  Public cloud:  A CSP owns the cloud deployment and allocates its resources to external, unaffiliated customers.
+Those customers share the public cloud’s resources without knowing precisely where their data is in relation to that of any other organization.
+*  Private cloud:  Services are provided to only a single organization.
+*  Hybrid cloud:  There is a combination of two or more private, public, or community deployments.